nicoveraz/wifi-mac-changer/README.md

 This command-line tool allows you to change the MAC address of your Wi-Fi interface and reconnect to a specified network.
 It's designed for use on macOS systems.

+## Use under your own responsibility

+This tool is provided as-is and is intended for educational purposes only.
+Use it at your own risk.
+The author is not responsible for any misuse or damage caused by this tool.

 ## Features

 - Change MAC address of Wi-Fi interface to a specified address or a random one